asinghrajput542/task-manager/README.md

 ## Features 📋

+⚡️ User authentication with login and logout capabilities.
 ⚡️ Create, update, and delete tasks.\
 ⚡️ Filter tasks by title and status.\
 ⚡️ Retrieve a list of all tasks.\